PKopel/J.Cook/Readme.md

 4. ```jcook.providers``` containing classes responsible for connection with database
 5. ```jcook.authentication``` for user authentication

+Package resources contains two subpackages essential for code to work:

+1. ```resources.fxml``` containing fxml files for each of the application views
+2. ```resources.stylesheets``` containing css files with styles for gui

 ## Database structure

 Database used by J.Cook consists of two collections: *recipe* and *user*.
 Documents in collection *recipe* look like this:

 ```
 {
     "name":<name>,